singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 punch setup my-punch-site
 ```

 Easy enough.
-The punch setup command will setup a site at the present location, with the name  my-punch-site (substitute with your own site name).
+The `punch setup` command will setup a site at the present location, with the name my-punch-site (substitute with your own site name).

-*Feel free to keep the terminal window open between steps for your own convenience!*
+*You might want to keep the terminal window open between steps for your own convenience!*

 #### 3. Edit Layout
 The layouts define how we present the content and in punch the default template engine is [Mustache](http://mustache.github.io/) and though you can optionally change to another template engine, such as [Handlebars](https://github.com/laktek/punch-engine-handlebars), we simply opted to stay with Mustache and give it a try.

 Edit the file named *_layout.mustache* inside the template folder - this is the main layout and will be used as a fall back.
+In other words, it will be used as the layout for every page created, except when there's another *_layout.mustache* file on the same level as the content in question (section layouts) or if there's a layout file with the same name as the content file.
+See the documentation on [contents](https://github.com/laktek/punch/wiki/Contents) for more details.

-Fill it in like this:
+We fill in the *_layout.mustache* file like this:

 ```
 {{> header }}